 During the residency, Luna Arts will collaborate with therapeutic practitioners, academics specialising in death studies and ethics, professionals from the death industry, and fellow artists exploring death-related themes.
 They will also engage in conversations and gather feedback from workshops and event participants to inform their upcoming projects with hospices and community groups.

-On Tuesday 25 and Wednesday 26 March, there will be the opportunity to participate in creative workshops that encourage open conversations about death and dying.
-More information coming soon.
+On Tuesday 25 March, there will be the opportunity to participate in creative workshops that encourage open conversations about death and dying.
+More information and tickets here

-Luna Arts stems from Wendy Pye’s 17-year exploration of death and dying, that began during her MA in Photographic Arts and deepened through Death Doula, counselling training and Samaritans volunteering.
-Through this experience she recognised the therapeutic value of open conversations about death and dying.
+Luna Arts originates from Wendy Pye’s 17-year exploration of death and dying, starting during her MA in Photographic Arts and deepening through Death Doula training, counselling, and Samaritans volunteering.
+This journey highlighted the therapeutic value of open conversations about death.

-Wendy has co-founded Soul Films, a collaboration with Flexible Films that creates short films celebrating individuals nearing the end of life or who have passed.
-These films incorporate a unique memorial concept: a QR code linked to the film is placed on a memorial plaque in a meaningful public space, connecting memory to place.
+Wendy co-founded Soul Films, collaborating with Flexible Films to create short films celebrating individuals nearing the end of life or who have died.
+These films feature a unique memorial concept—a QR code linking to the film on a plaque in a public space, connecting memory to place.
 Commissions include films for poet Benjamin Zephaniah and Death Café founder John Underwood.
-The process empowers individuals to shape their legacy and supports those grieving.
-Wendy also lectures in Photography and Collaboration at Falmouth University.
-Her photographic/video projects explore themes centered on the cycles of life and death.
-More recently, she has collaborated on projects that involve creating projected visuals to accompany live spoken word performances about landscape and memory with writers and musicians.
+Wendy also lectures in Photography and Collaboration at Falmouth University and explores life and death themes in her projects, including live spoken word performances with writers and musicians.

-Dagmara’s fine art practice, developed during her MA in Sequential Design and is deeply rooted in myths, rituals, and religion.
-Over time, her work has evolved into storytelling through textiles.
-Her recent exploration delves into the ancient art of burial shrouding, creating handmade, sustainable shrouds and memorial cloths from recycled textiles as a more personal and environmentally conscious alternative or addition to traditional coffins.
-She is currently developing bespoke workshops where participants individually or collectively design and craft shrouds or memorial cloths for themselves or loved ones who have died.
-These sessions offer a therapeutic space for reflecting on mortality and supporting grief.
-Dagmara also lectures and runs her own mixed media workshops in art and design.
+Dagmara’s fine art practice, developed during her MA in Sequential Design, is rooted in myths, rituals, and religion.
+Her recent work focuses on the art of burial shrouding, creating handmade, sustainable shrouds from recycled textiles as a personal, eco-conscious alternative to traditional coffins.
+She offers bespoke workshops where participants design and craft shrouds or memorial cloths, encouraging reflection on mortality and grief.
+Dagmara also lectures and runs mixed media workshops in art and design.

-As members of the Brighton/Hove Health & Arts Wellbeing Network and participants in therapeutic reflective practice sessions with the Orange Collective, Wendy and Dagmara have received invaluable support from experts and peers about this project.
-This encouragement has inspired them to embark on an in-depth funded R&D phase to advance their workshops and projects while further researching how creative activities can encourage conversations about death, dying, and remembrance, helping to break down the taboos that still surround these important topics.
+As members of the Brighton/Hove Health & Arts Wellbeing Network and participants in therapeutic sessions with the Orange Collective, Wendy and Dagmara have received valuable support for this project.
+This has inspired an in-depth Arts Council funded R&D phase to advance their workshops and research how creative activities can encourage conversations about death, dying, and remembrance, helping to break taboos around these topics.